-Fellows solely enrolled in the ASPMF will begin coursework in January or September and complete the program within one year.
+Fellows begin coursework in September and complete the program within one year.
 Fellows simultaneously enrolled in both the ASPMF and the DNAP-C program will begin ASPMF coursework in September of their second year and complete both programs within two years.
 Please refer to the DNAP-C Handbook for any policies specifically related to that program.